 The nearby Music Pavilion was cast in iron in 1888 and is a beautiful photo spot.

 Norwegians like an unusual combination of flavors, so it is not strange that the Roll&Rock American Diner can sell them the silver dollar pancakes topped with slices of bacon, soft ice cream, and blueberries!
 This particular combo will cost you 164 NOK (17 Euros).

 Chew on your bacon in the company of Elvis Presley, while sitting in a Cadillac or yellow cab, for that ultimate Americana experience.

 8. Sleep at Marken Guesthouse

 Bergen hotels can get quite expensive.
-With luxury hotels catering for wealthier tourists, and the competitive market of bed and breakfast options, finding cheap accommodation in Bergen is not easy.
-Your dilemma where to stay in Bergen does have an answer though!
+With luxury hotels catering to wealthier tourists, and the competitive market of bed and breakfast options, finding cheap accommodation in Bergen is not easy.
+Your dilemma about where to stay in Bergen does have an answer though!